Destinations Greece The Cyclades Santorini

 Oia centre 4 min · Maritime Museum 6

-InsiderLauda, the restaurant here, is one of Oia's serious dinners — worth booking even if you're staying elsewhere.
-The 25 suites are cut into the caldera cliff so the view is a given across categories; they go fast in summer, so book early.
+InsiderLauda, the restaurant here, is one of Oia's best dinners, worth booking even if you're sleeping elsewhere.
+The 25 suites are cut into the caldera cliff, so the view is a given across categories; they go fast in summer, so book early.

-The Santorini sibling of the famous Mykonos property — 13 suites only, a fraction of the Mykonos flagship’s scale, opened 2021 in Imerovigli, cut into the cliff at the edge of the village.
-Both Roka by Zuma (Japanese, part of the international Azumi group) and Vezené (Greek modern, named for chef Ari Vezené) — rare for a property of this size to have two serious restaurants.
-Smaller and more deliberate than the Andronis flagships; the design-led traveller's pick.
+The Santorini sibling of the famous Mykonos property: 13 suites only, a fraction of the Mykonos flagship's scale, opened 2021 in Imerovigli and cut into the cliff at the edge of the village.
+It runs both Roka by Zuma (Japanese, part of the international Azumi group) and Vezené (Greek modern, named for chef Ari Vezené), which is a lot of kitchen for a property this small.

 What it's known for